Elfin-Jedi/Angband-4.0.5/readme.txt

 I chose the name VarAngband or variety angband, because that is my main goal - to include as much variety as possible, in a game with re-Tolkienized or at least non-Zelazny monsters ie. Morgoth (instead of Serpent of Chaos) etc. There is still a lot of progress to be made, before I will feel ready to create an official release.

-Note: The download still has the old name of My-Angband-4.0.5.

 ------------------------------

 To-do (so far, this branch (a reminder for myself)):